Rebecca Mbithi

 Rebecca Mbithi, is a lawyer, accountant and corporate executive in Kenya, the largest economy in the East African Community.
-She is the managing director and chief executive officer (CEO) of Family Bank, a financial service provider with assets valued at about US$696 million, as of 31 December 2017.
-She was appointed to that position in February 2019.
+She is the immediate past managing director and chief executive officer (CEO) of Family Bank, a financial service provider with assets valued at about US$789 million (KSh120 billion), as of 30 September 2023.
+She was appointed to that position in February 2019. and she resigned in December 2023.